The Culture of Science

 Machines and entropy

 The first indication that the universe may not have existed for all of time came from an unlikely source: the study of engines.
 In the 1820s, Sadi Carnot was a young officer on leave from the French military.
 While taking classes at various institutions in Paris, he became interested in industrial problems, and was surprised to see that no scientific studies had been undertaken on the steam engine, a relatively new invention at the time and a poorly understood one.
 Carnot believed that engines could be better understood – a characteristic common to scientists is that they work to better understand things – and so he studied the transfer of energy in engines.
-He recognized that no engine could be 100% efficient because some energy is always lost from the system as heat (Figure 3) and he published his ideas in a book titled Reflections on the Motive Power of Fire and on Machines Fitted to Develop that Power, which presented a mathematical description of the amount of work that could be generated by an engine, called the Carnot cycle (Carnot, 1824).
+He recognized that no engine could be 100% efficient because some energy is always lost from the system as heat (Figure 3).
+Carnot published his ideas in a book titled Reflections on the Motive Power of Fire and on Machines Fitted to Develop that Power, which presented a mathematical description of the amount of work that could be generated by an engine, called the Carnot cycle (Carnot, 1824).

 Carnot's work didn't receive much attention during his lifetime, and he died of cholera in 1832, when he was only 36 years old.
 But others began to realize the importance of his work and built upon it.
 One of those scientists was Rudolf Clausius, a German physicist who showed that Carnot's principle was not limited to engines, but in fact applied to all systems in which there was a transfer of energy.
 Clausius' application of an explanation for one phenomenon to many others is also characteristic of science, which assumes that processes are universal.